Sirrah91/Contours/README.md

 If you use this code in scientific work, please cite:

 > Korda et al.,
-> *Equipartition field strength on the sunspot boundary: A statistical study*,
+> *Equipartition field strength on the sunspot boundary: Statistical study*,
 > Astronomy & Astrophysics, 2026.